Arellano-Jann/Travel-Notes/STAT 314/Final.md

   - **D. Single-factor ANOVA**

 Question 4 - Lesson 41: Comparing Multiple Means: Single Factor ANOVA
 Solution: We do a single factor ANOVA because there are 4 groups/brands to be tested with multiple samples tested per group.
-This aligns with a single factor ANOVA because we test for differences across the groups.
+All the groups are independent of each other and follow CLT.
+This aligns with a single factor ANOVA because we test for a difference in the averages across the groups.
 Answer: D. Single Factor ANOVA

 ---